patterns-app/patterns-devkit/README.md

 **Snapflow** is a framework for building end-to-end **functional data pipelines** from modular components.
-It lets developers write pure data functions, called `snaps`, in **Python or SQL** and document their inputs and outputs explicitly via `schemas`.
+It lets developers write pure data functions, called `snaps`, in **Python or SQL** and document their inputs and outputs explicitly via flexible `schemas`.
 These snaps operate on immutable sets of data records, called `datablocks`, and can be composed into simple or complex data pipelines.
 This functional framework provides powerful benefits: